queercoded-dev/terraform-queer-coded/README.md

 # terraform_queer_coded
 Terraform project for Queer Coded's infrastructure

+Check the project subdirectories for more information & usages!